microsoft/DMF/Dmf/Modules.Library/Dmf_DeviceInterfaceTarget.md

 ContinuousRequestTargetModuleConfig | Contains the settings for the underlying RequesetStream.
 EvtDeviceInterfaceTargetOnStateChange | Callback to the Client that indicates the state of the target has changed.
 EvtDeviceInterfaceTargetOnPnpNotification | Callback to the Client that allows the Client to indicate if the target should open.
+CloseUnderlyingTargetOnDeviceInterfaceDisable | *This option should not be used by new drivers.* Setting this flag causes the PreClose() callback to be called everytime the underlying device interface is disabled.
+WDF does not close open handles when a device interface is disabled.
+However some legacy drivers close the open handles when the associated remove notification is sent.
+This option is added to simplyfy porting of such drivers.

 -----------------------------------------------------------------------------------------------------------------------------------